 Satisfies depth and breadth course requirement in the Social Science track of the Environmental Studies major or interdisciplinary minor.

-Satisfies a major, interdisciplinary minor and social science track requirement in Environmental Studies.
+Satisfies a major or interdisciplinary minor requirement in Communication Studies.

 Counts as an elective in the Data Science interdisciplinary minor.